Exact Dynamics of Multi-class Stochastic Gradient Descent: Gaussian Mixture with MSE Loss: Multi-class Example

-To illustrate the broader capability of Theorem \ref{thm:main_risk_m_v}, we present an example with more than two classes.
-The example is in the context of linear regression; we stress that the results of the Theorem also apply to nonlinear multi-class models.
+To illustrate the broader capability of Theorem~\ref{thm:main_risk_m_v}, we present an example with more than two classes in the context of linear regression.
+We stress that the results of the theorem also apply to nonlinear multi-class models.